open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

 - rename findAssistant getManifests. return publishManifests.
 - make recommendScope default to internal
 - make -servicingManfests and discoveryManifests optional in publishManifests
+- make reason an optional key in all events and allow it to be open text with special reserved words in the form '@timed-out'.
+Include a list of supported reserve words and also indicate in individual events how these reserved words might apply in that context.
+- Introduce a separate bare event 'declineInvite'